WhaddaMakers/Neo-6M-GPS-shield-for-RPi/README.md

 For this example to work properly, **gpsd** needs to be installed and configured properly.

 ### Installing and configuring gpsd
-Follow the steps in the manual of the Whadda NEO-6M GPS shield, available from the whadda.com website.
+Follow the steps in the manual of the Whadda NEO-6M GPS shield, available from the [whadda.com product page](http://www.velleman.eu/products/view/?id=461496&lang=en).
 In short:

 1. Enable the serial interface (necessary to communicate with the GPS shield) by running